 Editor's note: Mechanisms to prevent the UE from waiting indefinitely for the completion of Slice-Specific Authentication and Authorization are defined in Stage 3 specifications.

 Then, the AMF shall initiate the Network Slice-Specific Authentication and Authorization procedure as described in clause 5.15.10 for each S-NSSAI that requires it, except, based on Network policies, for those S-NSSAIs for which Network Slice-Specific Authentication and Authorization have been already initiated on another Access Type for the same S-NSSAI(s).
 At the end of the Network Slice-Specific Authentication and Authorization steps, the AMF by means of the UE Configuration Update procedure shall provide a new Allowed NSSAI to the UE which also contains the S-NSSAIs subject to Network Slice-Specific Authentication and Authorization for which the authentication and authorization is successful.
+If the AMF uses the NSSF, the AMF creates a Requested NSSAI by using the Allowed NSSAI and the S-NSSAIs for which the NSSAA was successful.
 If an AMF change is required, this shall be triggered by the AMF using the UE Configuration Update procedure indicating a UE re-registration is required.
 The S-NSSAIs which were not successfully authenticated and authorized are not included in the Allowed NSSAI and are included in the list of Rejected S-NSSAIs with a rejection cause value indicating Network Slice-Specific Authentication and Authorization failure.
 The AMF shall remove the mobility restriction if the Tracking Areas of the Registration Area were previously assigned as a Non-Allowed Area due to pending Network Slice-Specific Authentication and Authorization.

 Once completed the Network Slice-Specific Authentication and Authorization procedure, if the AMF determines that no S-NSSAI can be provided in the Allowed NSSAI for the UE, which is already authenticated and authorized successfully by a PLMN, and if no default S-NSSAI(s) could be added as described in step (A), the AMF shall execute the Network-initiated Deregistration procedure described in TS 23.502 [3], clause 4.2.2.3.3, and shall include in the explicit De-Registration Request message the list of Rejected S-NSSAIs, each of them with the appropriate rejection cause value.